Dave Digs Disney: Production

-The Disney tunes played on this album were played by the quartet for some time, but it took a family trip to Disneyland to convince Brubeck to call up his producer and pitch his idea of a Disney album.
+Brubecks’s quartet had integrated occasional Disney songs into their live performances for some time, but it took a family trip to Disneyland to convince Brubeck to call up his producer and pitch his idea of an album devoted to Disney songs.

-At the time, Disney songs were considered below the talents of jazz musicians, yet Brubeck took a financial risk on the album and it paid off.
+At the time, Disney songs were often considered light pop material below the talents of jazz musicians, yet Brubeck took a financial risk on the album and it paid off.
 Later, other jazz artists would record Disney songs as well.
 "Someday My Prince Will Come" most notably became a jazz standard, and was later recorded by Miles Davis and John Coltrane, among others.

 Track listing

 All tracks written by Frank Churchill and Larry Morey except where noted.